-Now that winter is giving way to spring, we have our eye on the prize – pool season!
+It’s pool season, so let’s get your swimming pool ready for Spring!
 However, while you may be anxious to jump into those cool waters right away, the pool probably isn’t quite ready for swimmers just yet.

 Not to worry: with some planning, you will be swimming in no time.
-In this blog post, let’s review some steps that will get you one step closer to being pool-ready this spring.
+In this blog post, let’s review some steps that will get you one step closer to being pool-ready for spring.

-When Should You Open Your Pool This Spring?
+When Should You Open Your Pool For Spring?

 Is spring too early to open your pool?
 This depends largely on where you live.
-Once temperatures reach a consistent 70 degrees, it’s a good time to think about opening and preparing that pool.
+Once temperatures reach a consistent 70 degrees, it’s a good time to think about opening and getting that pool read for spring.
 In fact, your health depends on it.
 You see, bacteria, algae and debris collect during the pool’s “off peak” months, making it unsafe for you to dive in until you’ve taken the proper steps to prepare the pool.
 The longer you wait during warm temperatures, the more algae that form.

 Before taking a dip in the pool, you’ll need to make sure it’s in tip-top shape.
 Here are some areas to make sure you address: